By KS Leong

 Lionel Messi's latest record-breaking feat on Wednesday when he smashed Gerd Muller's landmark of 67 goals in a single European season has only strengthened his case to be recognised as the best player in the history of the game.

-While the jury is still debating on whether he really deserves to be hailed as the greatest of all time, as some of his colleagues at Barca have labelled him, there is no doubting that Messi is, by quite a country mile, the best of his generation.
+While the jury is still debating on whether he really deserves to be hailed as the greatest of all time, as some of his colleagues at Barca have labelled him, there is no doubting that Messi is, by quite a country-mile, the best of his generation.
 And he has made breaking records his part-time hobby this campaign.

-He became only the third player to win the Ballon d'Or three times; he is now the joint top scorer in a single European Cup season with 14 goals; he became the first player to score five goals in a single game in the Champions League era; he is the youngest player to reach 150 La Liga goals; he has surpassed Cristiano Ronaldo's haul of 40 strikes in one league term; he became Barca's all-time top marksman in official games; and of course his tally of 68 competitive goals and counting which took him past Muller.
+He became only the third player to win the Ballon d'Or three times; he is now the joint top scorer in a single European Cup season with 14 goals; he became the first player to score five goals in a single game in the Champions League era; he is the youngest player to reach 150 La Liga goals; he has surpassed Cristiano Ronaldo's haul of 40 strikes in one league term; he became Barca's all-time top marksman in official games; and of course there is his tally of 68 competitive goals and counting which took him past Muller.
 All of those were achieved in the first five months of 2012.

 But despite his numerous records and goals, there are still countless major milestones that he has yet to shatter, milestones that, many would argue, the 24-year-old has to reach before he can be considered the greatest footballer ever.